apiad/violetear/docs/examples/markup.md

 ```

 On render time, `compose` will be called recursively on all children `Components`,
-so can safely mix `Component`s and regular `Element`s and everything will work out just fine.
+so you can safely mix `Component`s and regular `Element`s and everything will work out just fine.

 Thus, now we  create the child elements of type `MenuItem` explicitly
 and make sure to inject them at the right location in the markup we build at `compose`,